CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Alcatraz Has Gone to the Birds

-Alcatraz is one of the most visited landmarks in San Francisco, attracting over 1.5 million visitors each year.
-The island became part of the National Park System in 1972, and today, visitors can explore the abandoned prison and take in the stunning views of the city skyline and the Golden Gate Bridge.
+Today, Alcatraz is one of San Francisco’s most visited landmarks, attracting over 1.5 million tourists annually.
+As part of the National Park Service, visitors can explore the eerie prison ruins and take in breathtaking views of the Golden Gate Bridge and city skyline.

-When planning your visit, make sure you book with Alcatraz Cruises, the official tour operator.
-They provide round-trip transportation to the island and offer an in-depth look at the prison’s fascinating history.
+When planning your visit, be sure to book with Alcatraz Cruises, the official tour provider, to get the most immersive and historically accurate experience.

 “If you break out of prison, you escape.
 But if you break out of Alcatraz, you’re making history.” – Willie Radkay, former Alcatraz inmate